-Current laws: 1979 (national health system), with 2004 amendment; 1985 (public health system), implemented in 1986; 1990 (private health system); and 2004 (health guarantees), implemented in 2005.
+Current laws: 1979 (national health system); 1985 (public health system), implemented in 1986; 1990 (private health system); and 2004 (health guarantees), implemented in 2005.

 Type of program: Social insurance and private insurance system.

 Note: Insured persons may opt out of the public national health system and contract with a private health institute.